 As is often the case in a small city, Wayland doesn't have a public transportation system that people use for their commute.

-The per capita income in Wayland in 2022 was $29,174, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
-This equates to an annual income of $116,696 for a family of four.
+The per capita income in Wayland in 2022 was $24,756, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
+This equates to an annual income of $99,024 for a family of four.

 The people who call Wayland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wayland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wayland include German, Irish, English, Italian, and Dutch.
+The greatest number of Wayland residents report their race to be White.
+Important ancestries of people in Wayland include German, Irish, English, Dutch, and Italian.

 The most common language spoken in Wayland is English.
 Other important languages spoken here include Italian and African languages.